When your vacuum cleaner stops doing its job, fixing it may be more trouble than it’s worth. That’s when it may be time to get rid of it!

 Another popular route: community swapping events.
 Typically, these are organized to promote environmental causes and hosted by libraries, schools, or community centers.
 These events allow you to bring in your device and potentially swap it out for something of similar value.

-5. Disposing of a Vacuum
+5. Dispose of a Vacuum Cleaner

 If you don’t have time to haul the vacuum to a recycling center, donation center, or to sell it yourself, there is a hassle-free solution.
-Companies like Nixxit Junk Removal takes the vacuum off your hands and recycles it for you!
+Companies like Nixxit Junk Removal take the vacuum off your hands and recycles it for you!
 Typically, junk removal companies offer in-home pickup services, which do all the heavy lifting and hauling for you.
 They’ll remove that unwanted vacuum cleaner along with other small appliances from your apartment, house, or condo.

 Frequently Asked Questions